We have a strict honest reviews policy. To fund our research and testing, this post contains affiliate ad links.

 - Enter the code STYLEFACTORY10 when purchasing a plan.

 The Squarespace ‘Advanced Commerce’ plan

-The ‘Advanced Commerce’ plan unlocks several key features that are very important to professional merchants, namely:
+At $65 per month ($49 per month if paid annually), the ‘Advanced Commerce’ plan unlocks several key features that are very important to professional merchants, namely:

 - Abandoned cart recovery — as discussed above, this lets you automatically message people who have left a purchase mid-way through, and is a vital tool for driving up conversions.